pingcap/website/markdown-pages/partner/aws.md

 With more and more TiDB users building their technology stacks on the cloud, the combined solution of TiDB + AWS allows cloud service users to easily implement remote disaster recovery on TiDB, further improving business continuity and availability.

-TiDB's cloud-native design and AWS's professional cloud services are well integrated to enable users to automate scaling on the cloud.
+TiDB's cloud-native design combined with AWS's professional cloud services enables users to automate scaling on the cloud.
 With the close collaborations of both parties, TiDB can reach more customers more quickly, while continuing to hone its products to meet customers' needs for digital transformation.

 Currently, TiDB supports more than 60 types of Amazon EC2 instances on AWS, with 7*24 enterprise-grade support that includes: